Haw Par Villa to be closed until March 2021 for upgrading works

-The popular theme park will be closed from Thursday (Oct 1) to March 31, 2021 for upgrading works, according to a notice on its website.
+The popular theme park is closed from yesterday to March 31 next year for upgrading works, according to a notice on its website.

+When contacted, the Singapore Tourism Board (STB) said it will be conducting upgrading and conservation works in Haw Par Villa.

+These include enhanced night lighting works for the park, ventilation works for the 10 Courts of Hell diorama, as well as conservation works for the sculptures.

 It also told netizens that the park "will definitely be bringing more quality content" to visitors and that "there may be new things coming your way".